 The amount of text you include under 'Responsibilities & Personal Achievements' largely determines the resultant size of your registration application.
-The requirement is not to exceed a total of 12 pages for the whole application when printed.
+Applications should be no more than 12 pages in total with the career history section comprising no more than the equivalent of 5 pages of printed text.
+Applications longer than 12 pages will be returned by IET staff for resubmission.